aws-samples/serverless-patterns/kinesis-lambda-error-handling/README.md

 ./kinesis-producer/with-poison-pill-put-records.sh
 ```

-- Cloudwatch logs shows that there was one invalid or poison message, so here the bisectonfailure was applied which lead Lambda to split the batch in half and resume each half separately.
-Maximum retry attempts and maximum record age limit the number of retries on a failed batch.
-As the retry limit is 5, it will retry 5 times, before the message is put to AWS SQS.
+- In the Cloudwatch logs, you should see poison message and Lambda splitting the batch in half to resume each half separately.
+Finally placing the posion message to AWS SQS for further troubleshooting.

 ## Validation
 After the Scenario 2, the invalid/poison pill message is put in the SQS queue for the further research.